We offer a range of development opportunities for current and future farmers and rural professionals.

 This programme engages women as critical farming partners by building business knowledge, skills

-Women return to their farming business with fresh eyes, and participate more fully in decision making and communicate strongly to help create positive change.
-This workshop series is funded by RMPP and delivered by the Agri-Women's Development Trust.
+Women return to their farming business with fresh eyes, participate more fully in decision making and communicate strongly to help create positive change.
+Funded by RMPP, this four-month workshop series is delivered by Agri-Women's Development Trust (AWDT).

-Watch the two videos to learn more about Understanding Your Farming Business (UYFB) and Wāhine Māia Wāhine Whenua (UYFB) - a course specifically for Māori women.
+Watch the two videos to learn more about Understanding Your Farming Business (UYFB) and Wāhine Māia Wāhine Whenua (WMWW) - a course designed specifically for Māori women.

 Future Focus brings sheep and beef farming partners together to achieve their business goals and aspirations – using a team approach to business planning.
 Future Focus equips and supports you to decide what’s most important in your future, then use that to plan for your business.
 It recognises that partners working together is

 This two-day programme is a chance to take time out to work purely on your business instead of in your business.
 Reduce stress and share the load by planning and making decisions together.
 Future Focus will be back in 2019 - keep an eye out here and on our Facebook page for details

 - Facilitation support training – to give farmers the skills to run small group activities in break out sessions, to assist a lead facilitator.